adbedada/imageprep/README.md

 ![Image](https://travis-ci.com/adbeda/imageprep.svg?branch=master)
 [![codecov](https://codecov.io/gh/adbeda/imageprep/branch/master/graph/badge.svg)](https://codecov.io/gh/adbeda/imageprep)

-ImagePrep is collection of basic utility functions that can help prepare a dataset for an Object Detection task.
+ImagePrep is a tool for creating, converting and formatting data labels for object detection tasks.

-Certain DL/ML libraries require a dataset to be organized in a structure or format that fits into their workflow (e.g, COCO, YOLO, VOC formats).
-With ImagePrep, you can easily prepare images and labels according to these data format requirements.
-Currently, the tool simplifies the workaround COCO and YOLO style data preparation needs.
+Deep Learning frameworks expect datasets to be prepared in a structure, style or format that fits into their workflow.
+With ImagePrep, you can easily organize labels according to these requirements.
+Currently, the tool simplifies the process of preparing labels using COCO, Pascal VOC and YOLO style format.
+Conversion to one from another is also supported.

-<b>Why ImagePrep?</b>
-- To refer and customize the functions now that they are in one place
-- And, in the long run, to make data preparation tasks easier

 ##### Installation